khdc-me/khdc-me.github.io/README.md

 My GitHub Pages page for showcasing my contributions and personal projects.

 ## About
-Nothing says you can develop on the web like using a theme that somebody else spent a lot of time designing, and laying it on top of a full-blown web-publishing platform that automates builds from markdown files. :D
+Nothing says you can web-dev, quite like using a theme that somebody else spent a lot of time designing, and laying it on top of a full-blown web-publishing platform that automates builds from markdown files. :D

 Platform for highlighting contributions that I’ve made to others’ projects, and to host technical documentation for my own.